j19801110/ha-ezbeq/README.md

 <img width="515" height="752" alt="Screenshot 2026-01-11 at 2 57 54 pm" src="https://github.com/user-attachments/assets/0c835265-5cd1-438d-b383-7c0bee860947" />

-## Usage

-ezBEQ Integration
-Plex integration
-Media player integration (if you know how to pull TMDB ID through) Automations

 ## Installation
 1. add the following as a repo into HAOS HACS: GitHub - iloveicedgreentea/ha-ezbeq: a home assistant integration to automate EzBEQ functions
 2. ezBEQ will appear as an add-on.
 Download it.